NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Directory-of-Service/Home/Index.page.md

 The list is ranked by factors such as how close the facility is, when it is open and what services are available when they get there.

-Refer to NHS Program URL for more information <a href='https://digital.nhs.uk/services/directory-of-services-dos' class="external">Directory of Services (DoS)</a>
+Refer to NHS Program URL for more information <a href='https://digital.nhs.uk/services/directory-of-services-dos' target="_blank">Directory of Services (DoS)</a>

 ## What is the Aim of this Implementation Guide? ##